 Inguinal Pain

-Inguinal pain refers to the pain and other symptoms such as discomfort in the groin.
 The groin is the area between the stomach and the thigh, located where the lower abdomen end and the legs begin.
 This may affect any of the following muscles in the area: adductor brevis, adductor longus, adductor magnus, gracilis and pectineus.
 The pain and discomfort in the area is typically caused by physical activity or injury.

-The common symptoms of inguinal pain are pain, discomfort and inflammation in the groin.
+The common symptoms of inguinal pain are pain, discomfort, and inflammation in the groin.
 Depending on the causes, there may also be other associated symptoms.

 There are various possible causes of inguinal pain.
 While generally, the cause may not be serious, in other cases, it is.
 This is why it is important to take note of the associated symptoms and to seek medical attention if possible.